-This Service Plan and the public transportation budget were tabled in the legislature on February 15, 2005.
+The revised Service Plan and the public transportation budget is to be tabled in the legislature by September 14, 2005.
 In July of each year, actual results compared to financial and performance targets set out in this Service Plan are detailed in BC Transit's Annual Report, available on the Corporation's website, www.bctransit.com.